Open topic with navigation

 c.
 If an environment variable is shared by multiple Synergy .NET executables, we recommend setting it in one shared synergy.ini file and then setting the SFWINIPATH environment variable in the application configuration (App.Config) files to point to the synergy.ini file.

-If an environment variable is set in more than one location, the setting used depends on location precedence and whether the Synergy runtime is involved (see Precedence below).
+If an environment variable is set in more than one location, the setting used depends on location precedence and whether the Synergy runtime is involved (see Precedence for environment variables and references below).

 The Synergy tab of the Reference Manager dialog enables you to easily add references to ELBs and OLBs in a location specified by an environment variable.
 And for an ELB project, if you specify an environment variable in the “Output path” field on the Build page of Project Designer, that field will be used for any project references to the ELB project.
 See Referencing ELBs and OLBs for more information.